scmscomb/scmscomb.github.io/conference.md

 - **By taxi:** The journey takes approximately 40–60 minutes and costs approximately **RMB 40**, depending on traffic.
 - **By metro:** Take Shanghai Metro Line 3 or Line 4, transfer to Line 10, and get off at **Guofan Road Station** (国帆路站).
 Use **Exit 3**.
 The total fare is approximately **RMB 10**.

-After leaving Guofan Road Station through Exit 3, participants can walk to the conference venue.
-Exit 3 is near Gate 2 of the Jiangwan Campus, and SCMS is approximately a 10–15-minute walk from the station.
+After leaving Guofan Road Station through Exit 3, participants can walk to the conference venue within 10 minute walk, the figure below shows the walking route.

-The figure below shows the walking route from Exit 3 of Guofan Road Station, near Gate 2 of the Jiangwan Campus, to the Shanghai Center for Mathematical Sciences.

 <div style="margin:22px 0 28px 0;text-align:center;">
   <img